 “Tikichuela Mathematics in My School.”
 Was one of the recognized innovations.

 Tikichuela is a bilingual Paraguayan preschool program inspired by an American mathematics curriculum called “Big Math for Little Kids” developed by professors from the universities of Boston, Columbia and John Hopkins.
+The program was developed through a collaboration among the Ministry of Education, the Organization of Ibero-American States (OEI), the Education Development Center (EDC) and the IDB.

 The idea behind Tikichuela is that preschool children need to learn pre-math skills to have the foundation they need for primary and secondary level mathematics.
 It may be hard to believe that four and five-year olds can do algebra, arithmetic and geometry, but the basis for algebra for example is best learnt without numbers and letters, by simply using objects of different shapes and colors.
 At the preschool level, the key is to learn to see and organize sequences and systems in the same way as we do when we sole equations.